Warning: Excessive Schmoopiness

 Thirty minutes later, the group sits around the large oak table in Pierce's kitchen, the light from the shade above bathing them green and playing harsh with their features.
 Shirley fusses at her seat, watching disparagingly as Britta awkwardly juggles a dish of steaming potatoes while trying to remove the Saran-wrap covering.

-"So…" Pierce jabs with his fork.
+"So…" Pierce jabs the air with his fork.
 "Care to explain why I haven't seen you in forever?"